Nine Weeks in Paris

 Anna Salter

-At the time, I was sure that whatever had happened in the past in Paris was in the past, and I would be safe in Paris.
-And I am sure the plan would have worked, and I would have been safe, had the plan not had one minor but, admittedly, foreseeable built-in flaw – all great generals know that little ups - the Danish monsters knew and teamed up with the monsters from my past!
+And I am sure the plan would have worked, and I would have been safe, had the plan not had one minor but, admittedly, foreseeable built-in flaw – all great generals know that little ups - the Danish monsters knew and teamed up with dodgy characters from my past—more on these people when the story is published in its entirety.

 The French Police

-After a month in the first apartment on Rue Malebranche, I decided to move.
-Being a bit naïve, I had not imagined that the Danes and their buddies would be able to get into another building just like that, given that I knew by now that this was not a thuggish and rough police investigation - too many private citizens and criminals involved!
+Instead, after a month in the first apartment on Rue Malebranche, I decided to move.
+Being naïve, I had not imagined that the Danes and their buddies would be able to get into another building just like that.
+But the monsters did get in.

 Foreigners like you are the ones ruining France!